lion328/lab-notes/dgpu-passthrough.md

 - Windows guest freeze after a few minutes if I launched it with dGPU.
 Not sure about Linux guest though.
 At least it worked perfectly fine when only display on GVT-g screen and I can use nvidia-smi in it.
 - I need to change some AppArmor config for file access (that also got facl configured) and for executing nvidia-smi.
 - "Unknown header type 7f" message appears in `lspci -v` if the device is turned off.
+- Do not keep bbswitch loaded when removing the dGPU PCI device, otherwise it will not usable and cannot unload using `modprobe -r`.

 ### Audio controller
 - Things broke if you pass it to VM.
 I don't know why.